te5msride/fail-fast/fail-fast/Daily Notes/October-14th-2023.md

 Your talk really gave me a realization that there really is not a reason for prosthetics to be so shitty in terms of control scheme.
 We have sensing capabilities inside our bodies that are so data-rich, and unifying the data with low-level representations that can determine intent is genius with magnetomicrometry and agonist-antagonist interfaces.

+I believe your work dealing with variable stiffness mechanisms for prostheses